Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pip_demo.md

 # `pip`: Python Packaging Tool Demo Notes

-**Note**: Maybe run everything in a fresh Ubuntu Docker container.
-Launch such a container using `docker run --rm -it ubuntu:jammy`.
-The other option is to work in a Python virtual environment.
-An environment can be created as follows
+**Note**: It is recommended run everything in a Ubuntu Docker container or a virtual environment.
+Launch a container using `docker run --rm -it ubuntu:jammy`.
+A virtual environment can be created as follows

 ```bash
 python -m venv env-name